 NSB offers opportunities, education, awareness and experiences outside of, and within, academic study for personal development.
 Following our ethos of respect for all, by all we focus on core values that promote kindness, consideration, courage, equality, diversity, fairness, democracy, tolerance, physical and mental health, safety and resilience, as well as hard work.
-We want students to think critically and use self-reflection and be able to work cooperatively with others, encouraging discussion and debate.
+We want students to think critically and use self-reflection and be able to work co-operatively with others, encouraging discussion and debate.

-Personal Development covers a vast area of the work undertaken within school which contributes to the building of positive character traits and a sense of community - examples include; wellbeing, extra-curricular activities, Personal Development Week, dedicated daily Personal Development time at the beginning of each school day, trips and residentials, careers, PSHE/RSE (personal, social, health and economic education) RSE (relationships and sex education) and Citizenship, The House System, Student Voice, Charity Week, and a focus on equality.
+Personal Development covers a vast area of the work undertaken within school which contributes to the building of positive character traits and a sense of community; wellbeing, extra-curricular activities, trips and residentials, careers, PSHE/RSE (personal, social, health and economic education) RSE (relationships and sex education) and Citizenship, The House System, Student Voice, Charity Week, and a focus on equality.